macterra/joker/README.md

 ## Goal

-Fork and improve this repo so that anyone can clone and run there own server node that
+Fork and improve this repo so that anyone can clone and run their own server node that
 * automatically joins the network of joker nodes (OK to use a hard-coded bootstrap node)
 * publishes the CID of a joke every minute
 * logs the jokes of every other node on the network